Dean

 The Thing

-His use of high-contrast lighting to hide and reveal the creature created a sense of paranoia that fuels the active rewatch culture and convention discussions today.
+His high-contrast lighting in the Antarctic setting created a sense of paranoia that fuels an active rewatch culture and high-end collectible market centered on his frames.

 Jurassic Park